Works in progress

 This Book is a Disaster (Currently on Draft 2)

-Adventures on the Epi: In Search of Liquid Gold (Currently just finished first draft)
+Adventures on the Epi: In Search of Liquid Gold (Finished first draft, editing on hold)

 Join Captain Blackberry and his crew of outcasts, joined together by their food allergies and intolerances, as they travel the seven seas in search of liquid gold.
 Along their journey, they’ll encounter the perils of unknown foods, cross-contamination, and the ruthless Pirate Guild, intent on making sure the Epi follows every rule in the books – or pay dearly.
 Will they find the legendary treasure, or will a peanut bring down the Epi and her crew for good?